-Following the closing of the transaction between Liberty Gold and New Placer Dome in June 2020, New Placer Dome assumed operatorship of the Kinsley Mountain Project.
-A program and budget for 2020 exploration was presented and approved by the joint venture in August 2020.
+Following the closing of the transaction between Liberty Gold and New Placer Dome in June 2020, New Placer Dome assumed operatorship of the Kinsley Mountain joint venture and was vested with a 79.99% interest.
+A program and budget for 2020 exploration totaling US\$3.28 million was presented and approved by the joint venture and Nevada Sunrise subsequently elected to pay its proportionate 20.01% share.